 Carrd Plans & Pricing

 Pro plan starts at $19/year.
 Carrd could be one of the most (if not the most) affordable choice to take your business online.

-WordPress (powers 31.9% of the Internet) has always been a favorite with bloggers for its user-friendly tools and blogger-centric interface that allows for high customizability.
+WordPress (powers more than 50% of the Internet) has always been a favorite with bloggers for its user-friendly tools and blogger-centric interface that allows for high customizability.

 WordPress.com Plans & Pricing

 Paid plans start at $4/mo when paid annually - you'll get 6GB of storage and a free domain for one year.
 The highest tier - "eCommerce" cost $45/mo and comes with 200 GB storage and advanced design customization.